You don’t need an ice cream maker for this easy ice cream recipe. Make a batch at home with just a few simple ingredients and a quart jar!

 Alternatives to Cream and Sugar

 If you don’t want to use cream in your easy ice cream recipe, try lower-fat milk like 2%, or even coconut milk, almond milk, or cashew milk.
 You may need to use a stick blender, aka immersion blender, to get some frothiness.
 I’ve found that with thinner milk alternatives, adding the fruit and sugar or sugar substitute after the freeze works much better.
-Most any milk alternative will work, but you will also get larger crystals of ice because they contain more water.
-If this happens, remove the lid, scrape with a fork to break up the crystals and freeze again.
+Most milk alternatives will work, but you will also get larger crystals of ice because they contain more water.
+If this happens, remove the lid, scrape with a fork to break up the crystals, and freeze again.
 You may need to do it a few times, but the end product is so worth the effort!

 Instead of sugar, you can use any sugar substitute in this easy ice cream recipe.
 Keep in mind that some sweeteners, like stevia, are a lot sweeter than sugar.
 Using the same amount could lead to a bitter mess.
 Start with a small amount, taste it and add more if needed.
 One of my favorite sweeteners in ice cream is molasses.
 I freeze the ice cream first, then swirl in a good size spoon of molasses.
 If you don’t mix it in completely, it will end up like a ribbon of caramel, but with a different flavor.
 Goes great with coffee!
 Coffee ice cream, that is.
 Add a tablespoon or more of brewed espresso to your cream and blend well.